twistlock/sample-code/helm/charts/README.md

 Note: the Twistlock release should be formatted with underscores for the _imageTag_ value (_2_5_127_) and periods for the _version_ value (_2.5.127_).

 There are several parameters in `charts/twistlock-console/charts/console/values.yaml` that should be reviewed for correctness in the target environment:
- * _serviceType_: can be one of _LoadBalancer_ or _NodePort_. (default: _LoadBalancer_)
+ * _serviceType_: can be one of _LoadBalancer_, _NodePort_, or _ClusterIP_. (default: _LoadBalancer_)
- * _persistentVolumeSize_: should be _10Gi_ for a small POC deployment, _50Gi_ or more for a production environment (default: _50Gi_)
+ * _persistentVolumeSize_: a _10Gi_ PV will suffice for a very small POC deployment.
+For a deployment of any signifigance, a PV of _50Gi_ or higher should be used. (default: _50Gi_)
- * _httpPort_,_httpsPort_,_commPort_: these parameters define the Console service ports.
-They can be changed, although the defaults will suffice in the vast majority of cases. (default: 8081, 8083, and 8084)
+ * _httpPort_, _httpsPort_, _commPort_: these parameters define the Console service ports.
+Although they can be changed, it is recommended to retain the defaults for operational simplicity. (default: 8081, 8083, and 8084)

 ### Execution

 Run the following _helm_ command to install the Console:

     $ helm install twistlock-console -n twistlock-console --namespace=twistlock

  * `-n twistlock-console`: set the release name to _twistlock-console_
  * `--namespace=twistlock`: install into the _twistlock_ namespace

 ## Configure and setup your Twistlock Console

-Open a browser to _https://<CONSOLE_ADDRESS>:8083_, enter in a username and password to create an initial administrative account, then enter your license into the provided text box.
+### Determine your Console address

+When using the _NodePort_ or _LoadBalancer_ service types, the Console address can be found in the `External IP` field in the output of the following command:

+    $ kubectl get service -n twistlock

+When using _ClusterIP_, the Console will not be accessible from outside of the Kubernetes cluster.
+However, you can use the port forwarding capabilities of `kubectl` to route traffic sent to a local port to the Console service.
+In the next example, we use `kubectl` to forward port 8083 on the local host to port 8083 of the `twistlock-console` service:

+    $ kubectl port-forward service/twistlock-console 8083

+In this case, the Console will be accessed through the loopback address `127.0.0.1`, or `localhost`.

 Note: Port 8083 is the default HTTPS port for the Console.
 If you changed it in _values.yml_, please replace 8083 with the appropriate value.

-#### Determining the Console address
+### Accessing the Console

-The value of _<CONSOLE_ADDRESS>_ will vary based on the service type.

-For _LoadBalancer_ and _NodePort_ deployments, run the following command to display the external IP address:

-    $ kubectl get service -n twistlock

-For a _ClusterIP_ deployment, one might use _localhost_ in concert with a local port that has been forwarded to the remote service using an SSH tunnel or the `kubectl port-forward` command.
+Open a browser to _https://<CONSOLE_ADDRESS>:8083_, enter in a username and password to create an initial administrator account, then enter your license into the provided text box.

+Note: Port 8083 is the default HTTPS port for the Console.
+If you changed it in _values.yml_, please replace 8083 with the appropriate value.

 ## Installing the Twistlock Defender DS

-Although the Helm chart installs the Twistlock Console only, we have provided a shell script to help automate the installation of the Defender daemonset.
+Although this Helm chart is limited to the installation of the Twistlock Console only, we have provided a shell script to help automate the installation of the Defender daemonset.

 The script `install_defender_ds.sh` should be executed after the Console is running and the license has been installed.

 The script accepts a single argument that should match the _httpsPort_ of the Console (default: 8083).

-    $ ./install_defender_ds.sh <8083>
+    $ ./install_defender_ds.sh 8083

 For more information, see the [documentation covering the installation of Defenders under Kubernetes.](https://docs.twistlock.com/docs/latest/install/install_kubernetes.html#_install_defender)

 ## Uninstalling Twistlock

-First, remove the Defender daemonset by running
+First, remove the Defender daemonset by running:

     $ kubectl delete -f defender_ds.yaml